1Cat/4

 Launches 9-10: Regen Chamber

 No static test has been conducted on 1Cat/4, since its purpose is to demonstrate rapid and repeatable bipropellant flights as well as flexibility in propellant combinations.
-The vehicle has undergone numerous repairs, reconfigurations, and hardware changes as we experiment with new designs and technologies.
+The vehicle has undergone numerous repairs, reconfigurations, and hardware changes to experiment with new designs and technologies.